vitessio/website/content/en/docs/user-guides/user-management.md

 aliases: []
 ---

-Vitess uses its own mechanism for managing users and their permissions.
-So the `CREATE USER....` and `GRANT...` statements won't work if sent through VTGate.
+Vitess uses its own mechanism for managing users and their permissions through VTGate.
+As a result, the `CREATE USER....` and `GRANT...` statements will not work if sent through VTGate.

 ## Authentication